CircuitModelView

 Array of wavelengths that is contained in the simulation.

-When True, run all models in debug mode.
+When True, run all models in Python mode.
 That means they are run in pure Python, allowing you to debug your model more easily.

 validate_netlistboolean, optional